science-nature/DAPPER/README.md

 * Requirements
 * Post version on norce, nersc and link from enkf.nersc

-* Replace print_c and termcolors dict by 'with coloring:'.
-Requirements

 * Bugs:
     * On Windows: key listening for liveplotting: ncurses?
     * __name__ for HMM via inspect fails when running a 2nd, ≠ script.